View William Loftin's Obituary on www.pressargus.com/ and share memories

 William Loftin

+In addition to his parents, he was preceded in death by his first wife, Lois Fern Loftin; three sisters, Loretta Center and husband Pete, Sibyl Center and husband Jerry and Sharon Poore.

+He is survived by his wife, Phyllis of the home; a son, Billy Eugene Loftin of Conway; a stepson, William O. Haverstick of Bozeman, Mont.; a stepdaughter, Ellen Haverstick of Conway; three grandsons, Curtis, Craig and Ryan Loftin; a stepgranddaughter, Raechel Haverstick; and four great-grandchildren.

-Funeral with military honors and Masonic rites will be 2 p.m.
-Friday at Edwards Van-Alma Funeral Home Chapel with burial at the U.S. National Cemetery in Fort Smith.
+Funeral service with military honors and Masonic rites will be 2 p.m.
+Friday, Feb.
+15, 2019, at Edwards Van-Alma Funeral Home Chapel with committal at the U.S. National Cemetery in Fort Smith, under the direction of Edwards Van-Alma Funeral Home in Van Buren.

-He is survived by his wife, Phyllis; a son, Billy Loftin; a stepdaughter, Ellen Haverstick; a stepson, William Haverstick; three grandchildren; a stepgrandchild; and four great-grandchildren.
+Honorary pallbearers are Jim Center, Mark Center, Larry Crawford, Danny Poore, Jason Ritch and Tray Knight.